Sep. 27, 2023

 Hyperekplexia is a rare, predominantly hereditary paroxysmal neurologic disorder characterized by pathologic and excessive startle responses to unexpected stimuli, especially loud noise and touch.
 Onset may be from the intrauterine life, birth, or later at any time from the neonatal period to adulthood.
 Clinically, there are minor forms with exaggerated startle reflexes only and major forms with excessive startle reflexes, generalized stiffness at birth, excessive startle reflexes, and prolonged generalized stiffness related to the startle reflex.
 In untreated babies, the muscle stiffening often causes respiratory impairment and apnea that may be fatal.
 Hyperekplexia is the first human disease shown to result from mutations within a neurotransmitter gene.
 Hyperekplexia is inherited, sporadic, or acquired.
-It is primarily caused (around 80% of the cases) by inherited mutations in the genes encoding the postsynaptic glycine receptor alpha1 subunit (GLRA1) on chromosome 5q33-35, postsynaptic glycine receptor beta subunit (GLRB) on chromosome 4, and the presynaptic glycine transporter GlyT2 (SLC6A5) on chromosome 11.
+It is primarily caused by inherited mutations in the genes encoding the postsynaptic glycine receptor alpha1 subunit (GLRA1) on chromosome 5q33-35, postsynaptic glycine receptor beta subunit (GLRB) on chromosome 4, and the presynaptic glycine transporter GlyT2 (SLC6A5) on chromosome 11.
 More uncommon causes of more severe cases are mutations in GPHN on chromosome 14 and ARHGEF9 on X chromosome.
 Sporadic, nonfamilial cases of hyperekplexia are common and may manifest as ataxia.
 Prolonged stiffness in infants is terminated with simple maneuver of forced flexion.
 Pharmacological treatment of hyperekplexia with clonazepam is often life altering.
 In this article, the author details developments in etiology, genetics, clinical manifestations, and treatment.

 • Hyperekplexia is a rare paroxysmal disorder characterized by exaggerated startle reflexes and hypertonia in response to sudden unexpected stimuli with major and minor forms.

 • It is primarily genetically determined, caused by defects in glycinergic neurotransmission.

 • Clonazepam is the most effective treatment.

 Excessive startle responses of epileptic or nonepileptic origin have been known for many years (03; 14; 13).
 See also MedLink Neurology articles: Startle epilepsy and Sleep starts.

 The first description of hyperekplexia was published by Kirstein and Silfverskjold had described 4 members of 3 generations of a Swedish family with violent falls triggered by fright, stress, unexpected stimuli, or surprise (18).

-For the discovery of other genes involved in hyperekplexia (SLC6A5, GLRB, GPHN, and ARHGEF9) see Etiology section.
+For the discovery of other genes involved in hyperekplexia (SLC6A5, GLRB, GPHN, ARHGEF9, and others) see Etiology section.